 The seller has no taxable income unless the relinquished property sold for more than the purchase price of the replacement property.
 If so, any cash the seller received will first reduce his basis in the replacement property to the extent of the money received.
 Once the basis is zero, any additional cash received is taxable income in the year of the exchange.
 Otherwise, the seller will have the same basis in the replacement property as in the relinquished property.

 In a reverse Section 1031 exchange, the seller acquires the replacement property first and within 180 days finds a buyer for the relinquished property.
-This exchange uses a fifth party — an accommodation titleholder — to facilitate the transaction by technically holding the replacement property until a relinquished property buyer is found.
+This exchange uses a fifth party — an accommodation titleholder — to facilitate the transaction by technically holding the replacement property until a relinquished property buyer is found click this site.

 Printed in Four Rivers Business Journal (Paducah Sun), July 2010.